 Frankfurt am Main Airport is the 14th busiest airport in the world and a major transit location for 69 million passengers each year going to and from North America, the Middle East, Africa and parts of Asia.
-If you and your family are traveling through Frankfurt on a longer journey, you might consider taking an extra day to spend some time in Germany to break up the journey.
-If you’re transiting through via train, I would also encourage you to drop your bags at the station, and head into town.
+Many of our international expat friends travel through Frankfurt, and I recommend taking an extra day to spend some time in Germany to break up the journey.
+Frankfurt is also a train hub, and if time allows, I would also encourage dropping bags at the station, and heading into town.
 (It’s only two more stops.)

 Keeping teens in mind, I put together a few options for things to do if you decide to extend your German layover by a few hours or even a day.
 We tend to have visitors pop in for a brief time so these are a few things we do or recommend to them.